bonjohen/MPG/steps.md

 # Motion Powered Games Implementation Steps

 This document outlines the detailed steps necessary to implement the motion-based video chat games according to the requirements and plan documents.
+The implementation will focus on creating an immersive platform for epic battles, magical spellcasting, and other motion-controlled experiences.

 ## Phase 1: Project Setup and Core Video Chat